aspirepress/AspireCloud/README.md

-# Skeleton App
+# AspirePress CDN

-This skeleton application is a Mezzio skeleton, designed for rapid deployment and testing of a Mezzio application.
-It does NOT ship with a large number of libraries; rather, it allows you to create your own application using the libraries you desire.
+This project is designed to act as a CDN/API endpoint system for distributing WP assets (themes, plugins, core) to users of the [AspirePress Updater](https://github.com/aspirepress/updater-plugin).
+It is fully free software that can be distributed under the condition that it not be used for commercial gain when distriuting freely available products.

 ## Setup

-1. Run `docker compose build` to build the Docker files.
-2. Run `docker compose run --rm webapp composer install` to install the Composer dependencies in `\vendor`
-3. Run `make install-node` to install the Node components.
-4. Run `make assets` to build the Tailwind CSS assets.
+1. Run `make init` to initialize the project.
-5. (Optional) Add application.local to your `/etc/hosts` file
-6. Run `docker compose up -d` to start the Docker containers.
-7. Visit https://application.local (or localhost if you did not do step #4).
-8. See the "Hello World!" underlined and bold.
-9. Replace with your own application.
+2. Configure WordPress to use your local version of the CDN.
+3. You should now be online!

 ## XDebug Instructions for PHPStorm

 1. Go to **Settings > PHP > Debug** and check "Break at first line of PHP scripts".
 2. Go to **Settings > PHP > Servers** and create a server for your desired hostname.
-3. Edit the `docker-compose.yml` file so that the server name matches the one you entered in Step #2.
+3. Edit the `docker-compose.override.yml.dist` file so that the server name matches the one you entered in Step #2.
+4. Copy the `docker-compose.override.yml.dist` file to `docker-compose.override.yml` for inclusion by Docker.
+Run `make down up` to restart Docker.
 4. Go to **Run > Edit Configurations**.
 Add a PHP Remote Debug configuration.
 Select your server and enter the PHPSTORM IDE key.
 5. Click the debug icon to start debug listening.
 6. Refresh the page.
 It should break on the first line.
 If not, repeat the steps and use `xdebug_info()` to verify what XDebug is doing.